-The Leader in Me Here at the Queens' Federation, the 'Seven Habits of Effective People' are an integral part of our school curriculum.
+The Leader in Me

+Here at the Queens' Federation, the 'Seven Habits of Effective People' are an integral part of our school curriculum.
 Our aim is to develop skills that will promote learning for life and develop leaders of the future.
 All children's academic achievements, self-confidence, resilience and potential will be supported and developed.
 Through the consistent use of the 7 habits we can inspire the children to be the best they can be - at home, at school and in the wider community.

+7 Habits

-7 Habits Habit 1: Be Proactive I am responsible for my own learning and actions. -Have a 'can do' attitude and try our best in everything we do. -Stop, think and make good choices.
-Habit 2: Begin with the End in Mind I plan ahead and set goals.
-I understand the importance of learning for life. -Set a goal.
+Habit 1: Be Proactive I am responsible for my own learning and actions.

+-Have a 'can do' attitude and try our best in every- -Stop, think and make good choices. -Take responsibility for our actions and outcomes.
+Habit 2: Begin with the End in I plan ahead and set goals.
+I understand the importance of learning for life.